What is a Mercedes SAM module

 Mercedes SAM Module Location, Purpose

-Where is SAM module located on a Mercedes-Benz?
+Where is the SAM module located on a Mercedes-Benz?
 The location of the SAM module depends on the Mercedes-Benz chassis.
-Most SAM modules are usually installed by the fuse box.
-Mercedes-Benz cars may have a rear and front SAM module.
+The fuse box usually installs most SAM modules.
+Mercedes-Benz cars may have rear and front SAM modules.

-- Left SAM in located in engine compartment.
-It handles left front lights, side light, a rear air outlet, illumination, glove compartment lock illumination, light switch, steering column adjustment motor group, ESP, SPS and BAS control, AIRMATIC with ADS control unit, ABC control unit.
-Left SAM also receives signal data from the left front brake pad contact sensor, A/C pressure sensor, refrigerant temperature sensor, brake fluid indicator, outside temperature sensor and parking brake indicator switch.
+- Left SAM is located in the engine compartment.
+It handles left front lights, side lights, a rear air outlet, illumination, glove compartment lock illumination, light switch, steering column adjustment motor group, ESP, SPS, and BAS control, AIRMATIC with ADS control unit, ABC control unit.
+Left SAM also receives signal data from the left front brake pad contact sensor, A/C pressure sensor, refrigerant temperature sensor, brake fluid indicator, outside temperature sensor, and parking brake indicator switch.
 Low beam is handled left SAM.

 - Rear SAM is typically under the right rear seat.
-Handels communication with trailer recognition control unit, ESP, SPS and BAS.
+Handles communication with trailer recognition control unit, ESP, SPS, and BAS.
 It communicates with the overhead control panel.
-It controls rear lights, closing the trunk and fasten seat belts indications; fuel tank level sending unit, a tilt sensor Anti-Theft Alarm inclination sensor, door contact switches, and the rear brakes wear sensor.
+It controls rear lights, closing the trunk and fastening seat belt indications; the fuel tank level sending unit, a tilt sensor Anti-Theft Alarm inclination sensor, door contact switches, and the rear brakes wear sensor.
 (Source: W220.ee)

 Top 4 Problems that cause SAM failure

-- Corrosion – It is possible that the SAM control module may have gotten wet, corroded and eventually failed.
-Typically this is caused because repair is performed in near the SAM control unit.
-If the SAM modules are not closed and sealed, properly they will eventually corrode.
-If a SAM module fails due to corrosion, at first you may notice that electrical problems are intermittent.
+- Corrosion – The SAM control module may have gotten wet, corroded, and eventually failed.
+Typically this is caused because the repair is performed near the SAM control unit.
+If the SAM modules are not closed and sealed properly, they will eventually corrode.
+If a SAM module fails due to corrosion, you may first notice intermittent electrical problems.

 - Excessive current draw – SAM control units don’t fail often.
-Other than physical damage or corrosion the next most likely cause to make your SAM unit fail is an excessive current draw.
-If you’ve done modifications to your Mercedes-Benz or have a module that is drawing too much current that can damage your SAM unit.
+Other than physical damage or corrosion, the next most likely cause of making your SAM unit fail is an excessive current draw.
+If you’ve modified your Mercedes-Benz or have a module drawing too much current, that can damage your SAM unit.

 - Broken wires – Broken wires or shorts can cause your SAM module to fail due to excessive current draw.

-- Incorrect SAM coding – If you just had your MB serviced and now you have a different problem it is possible that there is a programming issue.
-During a repair a technician may have reprogramed a new sensor but they didn’t complete all the needed programming.
+- Incorrect SAM coding – If you just had your MB serviced and have a different problem, there may be a programming issue.
+During a repair, a technician may have reprogrammed a new sensor but didn’t complete all the needed programming.
 If this is your situation, t is important to read all fault codes before you start doing any troubleshooting on your Mercedes-Benz.